samvera/questioning_authority/README.md

     rake db:migrate

-Now that you've setup your application to use MeSH terms, you'll now need to load the tems into your database so you can query them locally.
+Now that you've setup your application to use MeSH terms, you'll now need to load the terms into your database so you can query them locally.

 To import the mesh terms into the local database, first download the MeSH descriptor dump in ASCII